Amiriset/webnc/docs/USER_GUIDE.md

 - Use Brief view mode for rapid scanning of many files
 - Use sorting to group similar files (e.g., by extension)
 - Use filtering to focus on specific file types
+- Use `.` entry to jump to drive root
+- Use `..` entry to navigate to parent directory
+- Use NDC Tree dialog (Commands → NDC tree) for full-screen directory browsing

 ### File Operations
 - Always verify source and destination before copy/move